 What is Supply Chain Analytics?

 Supply chain analytics implies a group of methods logistics companies apply to extract data from interconnected systems to get summarized data on current and forecasted supply chain performance.
-The information can be derived from fleet management, shipping, warehouse management, fulfillment software, and more.
+The information can be derived from fleet management, shipping, warehouse and inventory system, fulfillment software, and more.

 Any supply chain is a consolidated entity with many moving parts involved, generating and demanding data to ensure effective operations at every leg of transportation.
 Therefore, a failure within one link in a supply chain affects the entire chain, translating into operational disruptions and unmet client expectations.
 As a result, enterprises look for practical solutions to improve the visibility of supply chain processes and bring added value to essential services.